(A simple 3 step guide for dummies)

 -The Basic Principles

 There are three main principles in holistic Gardening.
-The first is to cover the ground with non decomposed plant cells.
-The second is to feed microbes, and the third is to maintain plant growth.
-If you do not do this properly, nature will step in and attempt to do it for you.
+The first is to cover the ground.
+The second is to feed microbes, and the third is to keep roots in the ground.
+If you do this properly, nature will thrive and work for you.
 You can not change nature from the way God created it.
-You can only choose to fight against or flow with Nature.
+You can only choose to fight against it or flow with it.
 The Scyon Method is all about flowing with nature and using her tools in place of man’s.
 Now, let us apply my practical method for achieving these principles with three basic steps.

 The ABC’s